yawaramin/stubbex/README.md

 itself.
 It effectively uses the filesystem as an index data structure.

 You might be screaming at me, 'Why MD5?!
 Why not SHA-1/256/etc.?'
-The thing is, it just doesn't matter that much.
-This is not a security issue right now.
-If it ever looks like one, I'll change the hash.
-Right now I'm just using the simplest widely-available hash I can find, and that's MD5.
+The thing is, mapping a request to a simple file name for an internal-use tool is not a security-sensitive application.
+In fact, if people can easily reverse-derive the request parameters from the MD5 hash, that makes Stubbex potentially even more interoperable with other tools.

 ## Developer Workflow